pythonsingapore/pugs-org-sg/content/pages/learning.md

 Title: Learning resources
 Slug: learning

-There is a lot of information about Python online.
+There is a lot of information about Python programming online.
 Official Python [documentation](https://www.python.org/doc/) and [wiki](https://wiki.python.org/moin/) are good places to start, but there are also many other useful resources.